-1. Unified Programmability and Abstractions: The logically centralized control plane unifies SDN and NFV through programmatic abstractions.
-That is, OPENSDWN virtualizes both access points and virtualized middleboxes (see Figure 3(a)), which facilitates an easy handling and migration of per-client state, also beyond CPE boundaries.
-The OPENSDWN abstractions can be seen as an extension of
+1) Unified Programmability and Abstractions: The logically centralized control plane unifies SDN and NFV through programmatic abstractions.
+That is, OPENSDWN virtualizes both access points and virtualized middleboxes (see Figure 3(b)), which facilitates an easy handling and migration of per-client state, also beyond CPE boundaries.
+The former is realized through our LVAP abstraction, which is a virtualized per-client AP which simplifies the handling of client associations, authentication, handovers, and unified slicing of both the wired and wireless portions of the network.
+Specifically, the LVAP concept abstracts the complexities of the IEEE 802.11 protocol stack (e.g., client associations, authentication, and handovers) and encapsulates the client's

-Odin [42] to NFV: Odin's LVAP concept abstracts the complexities of the IEEE 802.11 protocol stack (client associations, authentication, and handovers), and enables the unified slicing of both the wired and wireless portions of the network.
-The former is achieved by encapsulating the client's Openflow state.
-OPENSDWN additionally introduces perclient virtual middleboxes, short vMBs, which can be transferred seamlessly across the network.
+Openflow state to achieve network slicing and client mobility.
+Moreover, OPENSDWN additionally introduces per-client virtual middleboxes, short vMBs, which can be transferred seamlessly across the network.
 Specifically, a vMB encapsulates the client's MB state as a virtual MB object.
 Thus, OPENSDWN achieves control logic isolation as SDN/NFV applications running on top the controller can only operate on their respective LVAPs and vMBs.
+OPENSDWN, as shown in Figure 3(a), also enables to outsource the en/decryption of the 802.11 traffic to separate network equipment and middleboxes.

-- 2. Programmable Datapath: The programmable datapath gives the possibility to set per-flow specific transmission settings as shown in Figure 3(b).
+- 2) Programmable Datapath: The programmable datapath gives the possibility to set per-flow specific transmission settings as shown in Figure 3(c).
 The settings include transmission power, transmission rate as well as tailored retry chains.
-It is even possible to differentiate between different packets of the same flow (5-tuple): for instance, key frames of a live stream may be given higher priority.
-This is achieved by using an Intrusion Detection System (IDS, in our case: Bro) for packet classification and tagging: transmission settings are chosen depending on the tag. - 3.
-Participatory Interface: OPENSDWN's participatory interface allows us to define flow priorities as well as priorities over customers.
+It is even possible to differentiate between different packets of the same flow (5-tuple): e.g., giving key frames of a live stream a higher priority.
+This is achieved by using an Intrusion Detection System (IDS, in our case: Bro) for packet classification and tagging: transmission settings are chosen depending on the tag. - 3) Participatory Interface: OPENSDWN's participatory interface allows us to define flow priorities as well as priorities over customers.
 The chosen priorities are translated by the controller into meaningful network policies.
 Priorities can be adjusted anytime.
-Figure 3(c) depicts the participatory interface.
+Figure 3(d) depicts the participatory interface.

-3. THE OPENSDWN SYSTEM
+III.
+THE OPENSDWN SYSTEM